cmscaltech/gpuservers/README.md

 ```
 /storage/group/gpu/software/gpuservers/scripts/sync-cernbox.sh
 ```
-this can be run in the background, ON ONE NODE ONLY, using
+at least once interactively to setup the password.
+Then it can be run in the background, **on one node only**, using
 ```
 screen -S cernbox -d -m /storage/group/gpu/software/gpuservers/scripts/sync-cernbox.sh
 ```